nolash/erc20-pool/README.md

 The "quoter" smart contract must satisfy the [CIC TokenQuote](https://git.grassecon.net/cicnet/cic-contracts/#tokenquote) interface.

-An example quoter contract `Quote.sol` can be found in this repository.
+An example quoter contract `DecimalQuote.sol` can be found in this repository.
 The contract translates values according to the decimal count reported by the respective ERC20 tokens.

 ## Sealing the contract